 THE MEMBERS OF THE GOVERNING BODY MAY ACQUIRE BLOODGUILT IN THE FOLLOWING WAYS:

-2) The prohibition against storing one’s own blood for a major operation may cause the surgeon to give the patient an inferior treatment compared with those who accept blood.
+2) The prohibition against storing one’s own blood for a major operation may cause the surgeon to give the patient an inferior treatment compared with those who accept blood and those who store their own blood.
 He may not be able to remove all the sick tissue, and these tissue remnants can start to grow and may shorten the life of the Witness.

-3) About seventy percent of the disfellowshipping offenses are made up and invented by the members of the GB without any basis in the Bible.
-The procedure of shunning disfellowshipped persons is also invented by the leaders of JW.
-This means that in connection with disfellowshipping the members of the GB may be guilty of “criminal negligence,” and when a disfellowshipped person commits suicide, the members of the GB may have blood on their hands; they may have bloodguilt.
+3) Seventy-eight percent of the disfellowshipping offenses are made up and invented by the members of the Governing Body without any basis in the Bible.
+The procedure of shunning disfellowshipped persons is also invented by the leaders of Jehovah’s Witnesses.
+This means that in connection with disfellowshipping the members of the Governing Body may be guilty of “criminal negligence,” and when a disfellowshipped person commits suicide, the members of the Governing Body may have blood on their hands; they may have bloodguilt.

 .
 See How to Remain in God’s Love, pages 246-249.